SBI FD Premature Closure - Charges & Process

 Key Takeaway

-Premature closure of FD SBI is permitted but attracts penalties on interest and certain tax implications.
-One should know the premature FD closure charges SBI levies on the deposits as on their amount or tenure.
-Planning your investments carefully can help to avert these losses, as SBI does provide a loan/overdraft facility against FDs and may offer sweep-in facilities or alternatives for partial withdrawal during emergencies.
+SBI Premature closure FD is permitted but attracts penalties on interest and certain tax implications.
+One should know the premature FD closure charges SBI levies on the deposits based on their amount or tenure.
+Planning your investments carefully can help to avert these losses.
+The bank also provides a loan/overdraft facility against FDs and may offer SBI Sweep In FD or alternatives for partial withdrawal during emergencies.

 FAQs